KaushalVasava/GraphQlCountryApp/README.md

 # GraphQlCountryApp
 It is simple country info App using jetapck compose, GraphQL and clean architecture.

+You will learn  following topics in this app,
+- Jetpack compose UI developement
+- Clean architecture
+- GraphQL setup and use
+- Dependency Injection using Hilt

 # What is GraphQL?

 GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.